RaceStreaming – FAQ

 Can I use the stream for professional broadcasting?

 If you have a professional broadcasting setup, you can connect to the in-car streams and use them live within your production.
 The RaceStreaming platform provides, by default, external RTMP or SRT streams.
-If you have a semi-professional setup, we recommend using OBS Studio (Free software).
-Under optimal configuration, broadcasters can receive the live RaceStreaming feed with minimal latency down to 500ms, depending on your technical setup.
+If you have a professional setup, we recommend using OBS Studio (Free software) or vMix.
+Under optimal configuration (single cast end-points), broadcasters can receive the live RaceStreaming feed with minimal latency down to 500ms, depending on your technical setup.
 Please contact us to learn more.

 Yes, the live stream from RaceStreaming.com can be collected as a media source within OBS Studio for semi-professional broadcasting production.
 In OBS Studio, you can also overlay data from websites to show race position, place on-track ranking information, etc. Se example here